-Port Type Receivi ng Packets Forwarding Packets 1 oit Type Untagged Packets Tagged Packets Access When untagged packets are received, the port will add the default VLAN tag, i.e. the PVID of the ingress port, to the packets.
+Port Type Receiving Packets Forwarding Packets Port Type Untagged Packets Tagged Packets Forwarding Packets Access When untagged packets are received, the port will add the default VLAN tag, i.e. the PVID of the ingress port, to the packets.
 If the VID of packet is the same as the PVID of the port, the packet will be received.
 If the VID of packet is not the same as the PVID of the port, the packet will be dropped.
 The packet will be forwarded after removing its VLAN tag.
-Trunk default VLAN tag, i.e. the PVID of the lift the VID of packet is The packet will be forwarded with its current VLAN tag.
+Trunk If the VID of packet is The packet will be forwarded with its current VLAN tag.
 General allowed by the port, the packet will be received.
 If the VID of packet is forbidden by the port, the packet will be dropped.
 If the egress rule of port is TAG, the packet will be forwarded with its current VLAN tag.
 If the egress rule of port is UNTAG, the packet will be forwarded after removing its VLAN tag.